Improving SRTD Testing

-It seems like sine resonance track and dwell (SRTD) testing should be fairly straightforward.
-You run a sine sweep, find a resonance frequency, and then dwell on that frequency for a pre-determined time or until the device under test (DUT) fails.
+At first glance, sine resonance track and dwell (SRTD) testing appears straightforward.
+The engineer first runs a sine sweep to find resonant frequencies.
+Then, they instruct the system to dwell on a frequency for a pre-determined time or until the device under test (DUT) fails.

-Sadly, things are not that simple in the real world.
-Resonance measurement is never fully accurate.
-More significantly, resonances shift as material fatigues.
-For the test to be valid, the test frequency also needs to shift.
-Therefore, an engineer needs insight into these shifts.
-Ideally, they should also be able to learn the details of multiple resonances, select a resonance for a dwell, and then run the test with confidence that the frequency will stay on the resonance.
+However, the real world is not that simple.
+Measurement of resonance is never fully accurate.
+In particular, a DUT’s resonances shift as its material fatigues.
+For the SRTD test to be valid, the dwell frequency also needs to shift.
+Therefore, the engineer needs insight into these shifts.
+Ideally, they should be able to identify multiple resonances, select a resonant frequency for a sine dwell, and run the SRTD test confident that the frequency will stay on the resonance.

-This paper begins by examining the nature of shifts in resonant frequencies and the phase relationship between the control channel and the response channel at those frequencies.
-The discussion then moves to describe the two primary methods for tracking the resonance during a test, phase tracking, and peak tracking.
+This paper begins by examining 1) the nature of shifts in resonant frequencies and 2) the phase relationship between the control channel and the response channel at those frequencies.
+The discussion will then describe the two primary methods of SRTD tracking: phase tracking and peak tracking.

-With this as background, the results for two sets of tests are presented; each set compares SRTD test results using phase tracking with results using peak tracking.
-Conclusions are made based on the test result comparisons.
+With this background information, this paper will present the results of two sets of tests.
+Each test set compares the SRTD test results of phase tracking versus peak tracking.
+The paper will then make conclusions based on the test result comparisons.

 SRTD Testing